jamesanderson9182/HexTechnology/README.md

 * It could pull in the feed from the pi cams so one web page for each rather than having to remote into each
 * Have a look at https://developers.google.com/vision/barcodes-overview
 * https://github.com/LazarSoft/jsqrcode for a very simple bar code scanner that would work for a phone.
 This would probably be a bit slow for us and we would want an android app that has this integerated into it
+* Price lists for a rental from us to another competitor?
+* Price lists tracking for other people that we have found out